perfsonar/psconfig-web/README.md

 Add x509 authentication for auth and allow user to sign up / login through it

 * Prevent user from removing hostgroups / testspecs currently used by a config
+* Prevent user from orphaning config / testspecs / hostsgroups by removing all admins